osamaashraf6/osamaashraf6/README.md

 <h1 align="center"> Hi there<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">, I'm Osama</h1>
 <h3 align="center">A front-end web developer and a computer scientist from Egypt</h3>

 <p align="center">I have a great passion 😃💻 for learning languages, frameworks and new technologies.
-In addition to that, I enjoy 😊 designing websites and bringing them to life with various technologies, Software Engineer👩‍💻, with a love for React and Redux creative coder and self-proclaimed designer who specializes in front-end development.
+In addition to that, I enjoy 😊 designing websites and bringing them to life with various technologies, Software Engineer👩‍💻, with a love for React and Redux and Next, and also a Node/Express creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications🍀 that run blazing fast.
 Open to new opportunities.🚀💯</p>

 ---